 3. You want your purchase yesterday.
 That won't be possible, but I'll process your order as fast as I can.

 4. I can't control what happens to your order once it's in the Postal System.
-All I can do is Insure it, and pack it securely.
+All I can do is pack it securely, Insure it, and provide you with tracking.

 There are no underpaid teenagers working here.
 I buy the stamps, I check them into inventory, I pull your order and I pack & ship.
 When you receive your first order in the mail, you'll understand better than I can explain it to you.